atomist-skills/github-branch-deletion-skill/README.md

 # What it's useful for

-With this skill you can automatically delete pull request branches once a pull request is merged or closed.
+This skill automatically deletes pull request branches once a pull request is merged or closed so that you don't have to worry about old branches or periodically make time to clean them up.

-This approach makes it easy for pull request authors (or anyone with permissions in the repository) to flag a pull request for branch auto-deletion.
+Pull request authors or anyone with permissions in the repository can flag a pull request for branch auto-deletion.

-When a new pull request is created, this skill will automatically apply the default auto-deletion policy labels (if set).
-The label can be changed on the pull request to modify the policy for auto-deletion.
+When a new pull request is created, this skill will automatically apply the default auto-deletion policy labels, if set.
+You can change the label directly on the pull request to change the auto-deletion policy for the pull request.

-Opting out of auto-deletion is a simple matter of removing the auto-deletion labels from a pull request.
+Simply remove the auto-deletion labels from a pull request if you do not want the branch to be auto-deleted.

-This skill is configured to work on any number of repositories without needing to edit individual repository settings on GitHub.com.
+Configure this skill to run on as many repositories as you want.

 # Before you get started